 Book List Recommended books.

-cancertutor.com CancerTutor is perhaps the best online resource for information across a broad range of natural healing approaches for cancer.
+cancertutor.com CancerTutor is an online resource for information across a broad range of natural healing approaches for cancer.
 It is managed by the Independent Cancer Research Foundation (ICRF).
 We should always do our own homework, but in my experience, CancerTutor is usually a solid jumping-off point for further research.

 National Cancer Institute The National Cancer Institute (NCI) provides information about various types of cancer, treatments, and statistics.
 This may be a good place to start if you’re looking for basic information about the disease and conventional treatments.

-However, standard “go-to sources” of information like this (NCI, WebMD, American Cancer Society, Memorial Sloan Kettering, etc.) do not adequately address natural healing and its basis in metabolic cancer theory.
+Standard “go-to sources” of information like this (NCI, WebMD, American Cancer Society, Memorial Sloan Kettering, etc.) do not adequately address natural healing and metabolic cancer theory.
 Far from it.
 If you want to get the straight scoop on improving your health, you will need to look elsewhere and learn other things.
-(Hint: This is why God made holistic cancer coaches!!!)
+Things like this.

 Check back soon.
 I’ll be updating this list regularly!